sag-tgo/vscode-apama-extensions/README.md

 ## Features

-supporting EPL language from Apama 10.3 +
+WIP: supporting EPL language from Apama 10.3 +
+WIP: Initial support for debugging and launching pure EPL in a correlator.

 ## Requirements